DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 - ci/cd

 ---
-> How to develop, push, build, deploy (to Docker Hub) and run docker image based container in Azure DevOps.
+> How to develop, push, build, deploy (to Docker Hub) and run docker image-based container in Azure DevOps.

-This article assume that you already are familiar with docker, altrought it doesn't focus on Docker we will touch some basics.
+This article assume that you already are familiar with docker, although it doesn't focus on Docker we will touch some basics.

 ![docker container image](/assets/images/azure-devops-docker-build-deploy/shipping-container.jpg "container image") Containerization in real life